RushiK14/happy-gitting/readme.md

-# AB 5 - Does Race and Gender affect voting?
+# AB 5 - Does Race and Gender affect voting ?

 Our study delved into the 2020 US election, focusing on the intricate relationship between demographics and voting patterns.
 We discovered that despite a record turnout, substantial numbers of eligible voters in counties such as Los Angeles, Cook, and Harris did not cast a ballot, hinting at underlying systemic issues.
 Notably, our analysis revealed that racial minorities are underrepresented among voters, and women are emerging as a decisive force in the electoral process.